How pornography affects young people

 - Have you seen it when you were with friends?

-- Do you have any questions about things you’ve heard?
+- Do you have any questions about things you’ve seen or heard?

 Is porn sex like real sex?